Welcome to the Bayou Teche Black Bear Festival Website

 Downtown Historic Franklin, Louisiana

-We invite you to the Twelfth Annual Bayou Teche Black Bear Festival,
+We invite you to the Fifteenth Annual Bayou Teche Black Bear Festival,

-April 17th-19th 2015. in beautiful downtown Franklin.
+April 12th and 13th, 2019 in beautiful downtown Franklin.
 Franklin, located in the heart of St. Mary Parish

 The mission of the bear festival is to educate the citizens of St. Mary Parish and the surrounding area about the Louisiana black bear, a species listed by the US Fish and Wildlife Service as "threatened" under the guidelines of the Endangered Species Act.
 The festival features all the activities associated with a typical Louisiana festival, music, food, and good company, but also includes field trips, educational exhibits and children's activities relating to bears and the many other natural resources found in south Louisiana.